Coalición Floresta Logo Coalición Floresta Search Buscar

 [.]

-I. Set the applicable rate at fast-charging centers for electric vehicles (T-BE) by time of use as detailed
+I. To set the rate applicable at fast-charging stations for electric vehicles (T-BE) by time of use as detailed

-II.Repeal resolution RE-0112-IE-2020 published on November 11, 2020 in Digital Supplement No. 299 to La Gaceta No. 270 regarding the ex officio setting of the promotional rate for the supply of electric energy associated with and dedicated to on-site recharging centers for electric buses.
+II.Repeal resolution RE-0112-IE-2020 published on November 11, 2020 in Digital Supplement No. 299 to La Gaceta No. 270 regarding the ex officio setting of the promotional rate for the supply of electric power associated with and dedicated to charging centers at facilities for electric buses.

-III.Instruct the technical team of the Business Intelligence process to update the medium-voltage reference rates in the equation that adjusts the T-BE rate, each time an extraordinary adjustment is made to the electric distribution service rates due to an adjustment in ICE generation and/or transmission rates, and establish the updating of the remaining parameters for a period not exceeding 5 years.
+III.Instruct the technical team of the Business Intelligence process to update the medium-voltage reference rates in the equation that adjusts the T-BE rate, each time an extraordinary adjustment is made to the rates for the electric distribution service due to an adjustment in ICE generation and/or transmission rates, and to establish the updating of the remaining parameters for a period not exceeding 5 years.

-IV.Indicate as a response to the positions filed, what was expressed in "Considerando II" of this resolution, as well as thank the public hearing participants for their contributions.
+IV.Indicate as a response to the positions filed, what is stated in "Considerando II" of this resolution, and thank the participants of the public hearing for their contributions.

 V. The prices take effect as of the day following their publication in the Official Gazette La Gaceta